coder/coder/docs/templates/parameters.md

 The user can set parameters in the UI and CLI.

 You'll likely want to hardcode certain template properties for workspaces, such as security group.
-You can expose other properties with parameters to give developers the flexibility to specify their own instance size, repo URL, and so on.
+But you can let developers specify other properties with parameters, like instance size, geographical location, repository URL, and so on.

 This example lets a developer choose a Docker host for the
 workspace: